anroots/kohana-commoneer/README.md

 Maintenance and versioning
 ==========================
-I'm using this module as a basis in most of my projects (daily) so as soon as some new idea hits me, I'll probably add it here.
+I'm using this module as a basis in most of my projects (daily) so as soon as new idea hits me, I'll probably add them here.
 The master always holds the latest working version and previous and next versions are visible as branches.

 Documentation